ViniciusBenetti/ViniciusBenetti/README.md

-Hello, My Name is Vinicius, my passion is coding.
-I intend to work with embbed Systems programmer and Web Development.
-I have my own business and you can check it out on the domain in my profile page.

-You can always touch me on gmail: empresavinix@gmail.com
+Hi,My name is Vinicius and I'm 22 years old.

+My passion is making ioT software and developing Websites.

+So i know C,Cpp, Rust and Full Stack.

+At the moment, i study at Estácio de Sá in Brazil and i have 1 year of experience.

+Also im business Owner Called Vinix Dev.

+Touch me with:
+empresavinix@gmail.com

+Thanks

 ## Main Languages